renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/web_ide_terminal_kdk_setup.md

      namespace: default
    roleRef:
      kind: Role #this must be Role or ClusterRole
-     name: gitlab-ci # this must match tile name of the Role or ClusterRole you wish to bind to
+     name: khulnasoft-ci # this must match tile name of the Role or ClusterRole you wish to bind to
      apiGroup: rbac.authorization.k8s.io
    ```